-The system comprises four components, basic salary, variable compensation, call options and synthetic options - and rests on five basic principles.
+The system comprises four components, basic salary, variable salary, call options and synthetic options - and rests on five basic principles.

-- Ratos's employees shall be offered competitive basic terms of employment in an industry where competition for qualified employees is intense and at the same time be encouraged to remain with Ratos. - Both individual efforts and the Group's performance must be linked to clear targets set by the Board. - Variable compensation paid shall be linked to the results development that benefits shareholders.
-Variable compensation does not fall due until certain conditions have been met with regard to return on the company's equity. - Each year the Board sets a limit for the total variable compensation, which shall amount to a maximum of approximately one per cent of the company's equity at the start of the financial year.
+- Ratos's employees shall be offered competitive basic terms of employment in an industry where competition for qualified employees is intense and at the same time be encouraged to remain with Ratos. - Both individual efforts and the Group's performance must be linked to clear targets set by the Board. - Variable salary paid shall be linked to the results development that benefits shareholders.
+Variable salary does not fall due until certain conditions have been met with regard to return on the company's equity. - Each year the Board sets a limit for the total variable salary, which shall amount to a maximum of approximately I per cent of the company's equity at the start of the financial year. - Key people at Ratos shall be encouraged to have the same perspective as the company's shareholders which will be achieved through reasonably balanced option programmes where employees can share in price rises alternatively realised increase in value but also take a personal risk by paying a market premium for the options.